Jackson-S/python-chip8/README.md

 A python-based Chip8 emulator

 ## Working:
- * Opcode decoder working
- * Most instructions implemented
- * Some games display correctly
+ * CPU is feature complete
+ * Pseudo-dynamic recompilation
- * Graphical output
+ * Open-gl frontend and graphical output

 ## To Do:
- * Complete instruction set
- * Add tests
+ * Implement input
- * Debug instructions
+ * Implement alternative instructions for certain misbehaving games.
+ * Fix minor bugs

 ## Maybe to do:
  * Add chip8 colour support